-The digitalisation of societies and economies is continuously generating record amounts of data.

-The digitalisation is driven by increased and faster connectivity of people and things.
-Fibre to the home (FTTx) and fast mobile networks provide the opportunity to engage in digital activities and usergenerated content and the transition from classical broadcasting to streaming services provide the motivation for it.
+The digitalisation of societies and economies is producing unprecedented levels of data.
+This digitalsation trend is fueled by the rapid and enhanced connectivity between individuals and various devices.
+Technologies like Fibre-to-the-Home (FTTx) and high-speed mobile networks enable participation in digital activities and the creation of user-generated content.
+The shift from traditional broadcasting to streaming services further motivates this transition, offering new opportunities for engagement and consumption.
 At the same time, more objects become "smart", i.e., connected to the Internet to receive and send data.
 As a result of the explosion of data, new technologies have evolved that help to sift through data and derive value from combining and analysing large data sets.
 These technologies are often described in umbrella terms such as Artificial Intelligence (AI) and Big Data.